Baby and Child First Aid

 On completion of training, successful candidates will be able to:

-- identify potential accident spots in the home, nurseries and locations for child care groups
+identify potential accident spots in the home, nurseries and locations for child care groups

 How long does the course last?

 One day.
 Candidates are required to complete six contact hours of training and assessment.
 It is therefore necessary that candidates are able to attend for the whole duration of the course to allow them to be eligible for continuous assessment and certification.